 Studies have shown avocados can lower the risk of metabolic syndrome.
 This is a group of risk factors that can increase the risk of diabetes.
 It can also raise the risk of blood vessel disease like heart disease and stroke.

-Avocados are also low on the GI scale.
+Avocados also have a low GI.
 For a unique, diabetes-friendly dessert, try making Oh She Glow’s natural, no sugar added, raw avocado chocolate pudding.

 Protein helps the body maintain and repair itself.
-Since protein does not impact blood sugar levels it’s not ranked on the GI and won’t raise blood sugar levels.
+Since protein doesn't impact blood sugar levels, it doesn't have a GI ranking and won’t raise blood sugar levels.
 Protein also increases satiety, so relying on protein to feel full instead of bread, rice, or pasta may be a good way to manage your blood sugar.

 Fish is a great source of protein.
 It’s low in unhealthy fats and a good source of omega-3 fatty acids.
 Good options include: